-The tennis serve is one of the more difficult shots for beginners, mostly because it’s an overhead stroke where ball placement is confined to a relatively smaller area – the service box – rather than the full court.
+The serve is one of the more difficult shots for beginners, mostly because it’s an overhead stroke where ball placement is confined to a relatively smaller area – the service box – rather than the full court.

-A proper tennis serve technique involves the full extension of the non-service arm when tossing the ball in the air, fully bending your knees while shifting your racket and body weight back, then thrusting your body upward and forward as the ball reaches its peak to strike the ball with force.
+A proper serve technique involves the full extension of the non-service arm when tossing the ball in the air, fully bending your knees while shifting your racket and body weight back, then thrusting your body upward and forward as the ball reaches its peak to strike the ball with force.
 After ball contact, a good follow-through, landing, and recovery are also essential.

 One of the best ways to improve your technique is to simplify the motion.
 Relax the arm and upper body during the process.
 You want to involve only the necessary parts of your body and do so in a flowing and unified manner.

 The main parts of the body involved are the tossing arm, the service arm gripping the racket, your feet, legs, and knees for power and lift.
 The shoulders, hips, and torso also play a role in rotation and leverage.

 For beginners, one of the best ways to think of the service arm motion is to imagine an overhead throw.
 You can practice by using a tennis ball or baseball and throwing it forward using an overhead (not sidearm) motion.

 The motion involved when throwing a ball is very similar to the swing of the racket.
 You want to make sure you are engaging your shoulder and following through fully during the range of motion.